 Hue is a city of ghosts.
 Ghosts of two fallen dynasties - the Nguyen Dynasty (1802 - 1945) and the Ngo family dynasty that dominated South Vietnamese politics in the late 1950s and early 1960s.

-There are also the ghosts of a population scattered by war and ghosts of foreigners whose blood has been spilt here.
-The Battle of Hue during the Tet Offensive of 1968 was one of the deadliest of the Vietnam War.
+There are also the ghosts of a population scattered by war and the ghosts of foreigners whose blood was spilt here.
+The Battle of Hue during the Tet Offensive of 1968 was the deadliest of the Vietnam War.

 This alternative tour takes those with an interest in history to some of the city's less visited and most interesting places.
 It explores some of the ghosts of Hue.